alessandrocuda/ISANet/README.md

 ISANet library provides a flexible and modular neural network library.

-## Project Structure

- - **isanet**: library src code

- - **docs**: contains the library documentation.
-The main file to browse the documentation is docs/index.html
+It was entirely developed in Python using Numpy as a package for scientific computation and it is the result of the machine learning course held by Professor Alessio Micheli at the University of Pisa.
+ISANet is composed of low (Keras-like) and high-level (Scikit-learn-like) APIs divided into modules.
+The idea is to provide an easy but powerfull implementation of a Neural Network library to allow everyone to understand it from the theory to practice.
+More importat, the library leave open any kind of future work: extend to [JAX](https://github.com/google/jax), CNN layer or optimizer, and so on.
+In addition the library provides some datasets and a module for model selection (Grid Search and Cross Validation API).

+NOTE: ISANet only support SGD with MSE (Mean Square Error) as LOSS function.

 ## Details
 For more details about the library <a href="https://alessandrocudazzo.it/ISANet"><strong>explore the docs</strong></a>.